DerBrunoIR/CourseGraph/README.md

 - Author's could over or under estimate their course requirements.
 - Author's use vague terms to describe their course requirements.
 - Missinterpretation on my side.

-My guessings are far from perfect.
+- Since I'm using my experience for determing requirements the results are biased and limited to my experience.

-Futher took this process of lableing those `395` modules almost two days.
+The labelling took me around two days.

+You are welcome to contribute to the labels.
+This could reduce the amount of missinterpretations, limitations according to experience and result in a less biased data set.

-The guessed dependencies can be found in `./Informatik/24_8_31/graph.json`.
+The guessed dependencies can be found at `./Informatik/24_8_31/graph.json`.

-Pull requests containg improvements are welcome!

 ### Examples Guesses